slime/slime/CONTRIBUTING.md

 `sly-mrepl`, which is a much enhanced version of it and the default REPL for SLY.
-The main difference to the popular `slime-repl` contrib is that `sly-mrepl` is based on Emacs's own `comint.el` so that that SLY does not need to worry about funcionality like history navigation and persistent history, which are consistent with other Emacs modes based on `comint.el`.
+The main difference to the popular `slime-repl` contrib is that `sly-mrepl` is based on Emacs's own `comint.el` so that that SLY does not need to worry about functionality like history navigation and persistent history, which are consistent with other Emacs modes based on `comint.el`.

-`sly-mrepl` allows multiple REPL's through the use of channels, which are abstraction pioneered in SLIME.
-Channels are like separate mailboxes in the Lisp runtime, and it's slightly different from the regular `:emacs-rex` RPC calls in that they directly invoke a remote method but expect no reply.
+`sly-mrepl` allows multiple REPLs through the use of channels, which are abstraction pioneered in SLIME.
+Channels are like separate mailboxes in the Lisp run-time, and it's slightly different from the regular `:emacs-rex` RPC calls in that they directly invoke a remote method but expect no reply.
 Switch to the `*sly-events*` buffer to see what's going on.